DOI10.47051/QFDM9291

 Etymology: The generic name Pholidobolus comes from the Greek words pholidos (=scale) and bolos (=lump),6 and probably refers to the imbricated or mounted scales.
 The specific epithet hillisi honors American evolutionary biologist Dr. David M. Hillis, in recognition of his contribution to the development of the field of molecular systematics.1

-See it in the wild: Pholidobolus hillisi can be found relatively easily at the type locality, especially in open areas during hot sunny hours.
+See it in the wild: Pholidobolus hillisi can be found with relatively ease at the type locality, especially in open areas during hot sunny hours.
 Another option is to search for individuals hidden under rocks and logs at night or during overcast days..

 Special thanks to David Whiteman for symbolically adopting the Hillis’ Sticklizard and helping bring the Reptiles of Ecuador book project to life.